am15h/tflite_flutter_plugin/README.md

 These scripts install pre-built binaries based on latest stable tensorflow release.
 For info about using other tensorflow versions refer to [this](#use-the-plugin-with-any-tensorflow-version) part of readme.

+## TFLite Flutter Helper Library

+A dedicated library with simple architecture for processing and manipulating input and output of TFLite Models.
+API design and documentation is identical to the TensorFlow Lite Android Support Library.
+Strongly recommended to be used with `tflite_flutter_plugin`.
+[Learn more](https://github.com/am15h/tflite_flutter_helper).

 ## Examples

 |Title|Code|Demo|Blog|